-Albert had promised to come to Charlotte in the garden immediately after supper.
-I was upon the terrace under the tall chestnut trees, and watched the setting sun.
+Albert had promised to come to Charlotte in the garden immediately after supper. was upon the terrace under the tall chestnut trees, and watched the setting sun.
 I saw him sink for the last time beneath this delightful valley and silent stream.
-I had often visited the same spot with Charlotte and witnessed that glorious sight, and now-I was walking up and down the very avenue which was so dear to me.
-A secret sympathy had frequently drawn me thither before I knew Charlotte, and we were delighted when, in our early acquaintance, we discovered that we each loved the same spot, which is indeed as romantic as any that ever captivated the fancy of an artist.
+I had often visited the same spot with Charlotte and witnessed that glorious sight, and now-I was walking up and down the very avenue which was so drawn me thither before I knew Charlotte, and we were delighted when, in our early acquaintance, we discovered that we each loved the same spot, which is indeed as romantic as any that ever captivated the fancy of an artist.